Atlanta Bicycle Accident Attorney

 The city also has a responsibility to keep roads and sidewalks in proper repair.
 For example, if a sewer drain is missing and a sidewalk hole causes an injury, the city can be held responsible.
 If a grate is not facing the right way and a bicycle tire gets caught, or a broken sidewalk slab causes a bicycle crash, the cyclist can take legal action against the city.
 When the city fails to provide for the safety of motorists, cyclists or pedestrians, it can be held accountable for the damages suffered in an accident.

-Ride Safe in Georgia
+Ride Safe in Atlanta

 While some accidents are unavoidable, taking some basic safety precautions may help you avoid most of the others.
 The National Highway Traffic Safety Association has compiled several basic suggestions to stay safe: